ishanaudichya/business-erp-mern/README.md

 6. Provide a clear and concise description of your changes in the PR.
 7. Be responsive to feedback and be willing to make necessary adjustments.

-Our maintainers will review your contributions and merge them if they meet our quality standards.
+I will review your contributions and merge them if they meet our quality standards.
 Thank you for your interest in improving our project!